AmitSP-beep/Anime-Rating-Regression-Analysis/README.md

 - For the last categorical variable (season in which anime is released), fall is used as the baseline:
     - Similar to the previous category, summer had the least average rating in the EDA, but after controlling for other factors, animes released in summer have a better average rating than others.

+---

+### Limitations and Future Scope

+- **Homoscedasticity**: One of the assumptions of linear regression is homoscedasticity, which was not fully satisfied in this analysis.
+This aspect should be examined in future analyses to ensure the reliability of the model's predictions.

+- **Dropped Variables**: Some variables from the original dataset were omitted due to limitations in knowledge and understanding of their potential impact.
+Future work could explore these variables to assess their significance and contribution to the analysis.

 "Thank you for taking the time to read this information!"